June 14, 2023 by Anna-Bet Stemmet

 Orange party snacks

-- Mango salsa: Combine diced mango, red onion, jalapeño, coriander, and lime juice.
+- Mango salsa: Combine diced mango, red onion, jalapeño, cilantro, and lime juice.

 - Mini carrot dogs: Wrap baby carrots in puff pastry, bake until golden, and serve with mustard or dipping sauce.

-- Orange glazed meatballs: Make meatballs glazed with a tangy orange sauce for a savoury treat.
+- Orange glazed meatballs: Make meatballs glazed with a tangy orange sauce for a savory treat.